Skip to main content

 Emily Gurley

-Emily is an Associate Scientist in the Department of Epidemiology and leads multi-disciplinary studies on the transmission and prevention of emerging and vaccine preventable diseases, such as Nipah virus, hepatitis E virus, and arboviruses.
+Emily is Distinguished Professor of the Practice in the Department of Epidemiology and leads multi-disciplinary studies on the transmission and prevention of emerging and vaccine preventable diseases, such as Nipah virus, hepatitis E virus, and arboviruses.
 She has worked in Bangladesh for more than a decade and her interests include improving the communication and collaboration between field epidemiologists and infectious disease modelers and development of novel surveillance strategies.
 Her research adopts a One Health approach to the study and prevention of infectious disease, taking into account the ecological context in which human disease occurs.
 Emily is the Co-Director for the Child Health and Mortality Prevention Surveillance (CHAMPS) site in Bangladesh, aiming to determine the etiology of and prevent child deaths.
-She also works closely with the US Centers for Disease Control and Prevention’s Global Disease Detection program.
+She serves on the Lancet Commission for Preventing Viral Spillover and on the Board of Directors for the American Society of Tropical Medicine and Hygiene (ASTMH).

 Melissa Marx